 Giblet Gravy Recipe, for Turkey or Chicken

-One serving (based on 13 total servings) of this giblet gravy recipe contains roughly the following:
+One serving of this giblet gravy recipe contains roughly the following:

 - <1 gram sugar

-In fact, this gravy is an easy way to sneak in an extra serving of veggies — I’ve used some celery and carrots in it, but you can bulk it up with even more, or add in some zucchini, which has a mild flavor.
+In fact, this gravy is an easy way to sneak in an extra serving of veggies — I use some celery and carrots in it, but you can bulk it up with even more or add in some zucchini, which has a mild flavor.

 And because this giblet gravy is prepared with arrowroot starch and not flour, it won’t upset delicate stomachs.
 Yes, this giblet gravy recipe is a winner!

 Let’s get started.
-First, in a large saucepan over medium heat, add the giblets, arrowroot starch, meat drippings or butter, shallot, garlic, celery, carrots, cayenne, sage and salt and whisk to combine.
+First, in a large saucepan over medium heat, add the giblets, arrowroot starch, meat drippings or butter, shallot, garlic, celery, carrots, cayenne, sage and salt, and whisk it all to combine.

 Next, sauté the mixture until the roux thickens, about 2 minutes.